tkhang1999/repair-prompts/context-rich/cwe-79.md

 Prompt:
 ```````
-Fix the "Cross-site Scripting" bug in the following code:
+Fix the bug in the following code:

 ```js
 // Get query parameters from the URL